-The following is taken from the book Magic With Figures (subsequently published as Rapid Math Without a Calculator by A. Frederick Collins.
+The following is taken from the book Short Cuts in Figures by A. Frederick Collins (originally published in 1916, later published as Magic With Figures and even later as Rapid Math Without a Calculator).

 + Called plus.
 It is the sign of addition; that is, it shows that two or more figures or numbers are to be added to make more, or to find the sum of them, as 5 + 10.
 The plus sign was invented by Michael Stipel in 1544 and was used by him in his Arithmetica Integra.